varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	header.

-server.ip
+client.ip

 	Type: IP

 	Readable from: client, backend

-	The IP address of the socket on which the client connection was received, either the same as ``server.ip`` or what the PROXY protocol told us.
+	The client's IP address, either the same as ``remote.ip`` or what the PROXY protocol told us.